Toward Storage-Aware Learning with Compressed Data An Empirical Exploratory Study on JPEG: Empirical Analysis

 \subsection{Differential Sensitivity to Compression (RQ3)}

-Rephrasing the first finding in Section~\ref{subsec:prelim2}, we observe that certain data samples can be accurately classified without relying on features exclusive to high-quality data (R1), while others cannot (R3).
-This observation naturally raises the following question: \textit{``Are all data samples equally robust or sensitive to compression?''} To address this research question, we compared the loss values for each original test sample in the CIFAR10 dataset with the loss values obtained when applying a compression rate of 50\%.
+Rephrasing the first finding in Section~\ref{subsec:prelim2}, some samples are accurately classified without high-quality-specific features (R1), while others are not (R3).
+This prompts the question: \textit{``Are all samples equally robust or sensitive to compression?''} To investigate, we compared each CIFAR-10 test sample’s loss at original quality with its loss under 50\% compression.

-Figure~\ref{fig:prelim4} (a) and (b) show the actual loss values and the magnitude of the loss differences ($|l_{100}-l_{50}|$) for the original test samples compared to those compressed at 50\% quality, where $l_{Q}$ denotes the test loss computed for samples compressed at quality level $Q$.
-For clarity, the sample indices are sorted based on $l_{100}$ to facilitate intuitive understanding.
-The results clearly demonstrate that samples well-trained by the model (i.e., those exhibiting relatively low loss values) are less sensitive to compression.
-In contrast, samples that the model has not learned effectively show significantly higher deviations in loss values compared to their well-trained counterparts.
+Figure~\ref{fig:prelim4}~(a,b) plot the test losses and their differences ($|l_{100}-l_{50}|$) between original and 50\%-compressed samples, where $l_{Q}$ is the loss at quality $Q$.
+For clarity, samples are sorted by $l_{100}$. he results clearly demonstrate that samples well-trained by the model (i.e., those exhibiting relatively low loss values) are less sensitive to compression.
+In contrast, samples that are not learned effectively show significantly higher deviations in loss values compared to their well-trained counterparts.

-Extending these observations further, we computed the loss differences between the original test samples and their compressed counterparts across various compression qualities (i.e., 1, 5, 10, 20, ..., 90).
-We then employed the K-means clustering algorithm (with $K=5$ clusters for this experiment) to group these samples based on their compression sensitivity.
+Extending these observations further, we computed the loss differences between the original test samples and their compressed counterparts across various compression qualities.
+We then employed the K-means clustering (with $K=5$ clusters for this experiment) to group these samples based on their compression sensitivity.
 Figures~\ref{fig:prelim5} (a) and (b) present heatmaps illustrating the average loss values and average loss differences across different compression qualities, respectively, along with their corresponding cluster assignments.

 As Figure~\ref{fig:prelim5} (a) shows, with the exception of Cluster 5, loss values generally tend to increase as the quality of test samples degrades, while each cluster exhibits varying magnitudes and initial degradation thresholds.
 Specifically, Clusters 1 and 2 demonstrate relatively low loss values for the original high-quality test samples, but exhibit significant loss increases when subjected to the lowest-quality compression.
 Drawing on observations from Section~\ref{subsec:prelim2}, we infer that these clusters represent samples that are well-learned but predominantly reliant on exclusive features only in high-quality data.